 I think this makes them a definite must-stop for tourists and locals alike!
-You’ll get a real taste of the Mexican experience at this great Playa del Carmen restaurant.
+You’ll get a real taste of the Mexican experience and have your taste buds satisfied at this great Playa del Carmen restaurant.

 Calle 38/5th Ave. // 984 147 02 71

 I had to pay a visit to one of the most popular Playa Del Carmen restaurants to see if they really were as good as the internet was saying.
-The road down to La Cueva del Chango can be dangerous to drive, so I would highly recommend using Uber or some other form of transportation.
+But, It’s not a short walk and the road down to La Cueva del Chango can be dangerous to drive, so I would highly recommend using Uber or some other form of transportation.

 This restaurant is nestled in the jungle, so you will have to first drive through the town and head back towards the beach.
 It’s not like a lot of restaurants over there that are in an open area.
 It’s tucked away and secluded.

-I ordered the chilaquiles de mole, and they were heavenly.
+I can say that they have the best chilaquiles de mole around, which I enjoyed so much.
+They were heavenly!
 At La Cueva del Chango, you can enjoy a very traditional breakfast or a very creative one, such as strawberry pancakes.
 They also have health-conscious options, so you don’t have to give up the food you love if you are on a diet.

 The menu also offers empanadas, crepes, molletes (sort of like melted cheese sandwiches), not to mention cappuccinos.
 Lunch and dinner are also served; then, you might want to sample their all-Mexican wine list.
 For traditional Mexican fare, especially at breakfast, this is one of the best restaurants in Playa del Carmen.

 5a avenida con esquina, Calle 12 Nte // +52 98 41 10 7798